SirAnthony/yotsuko/README.md

 canvas_draw(data); // Implementation in tests
 ```

-Original image on the right and rebuilt on the left;
+Original image on the right and rebuilt on the left:

 ![Example](https://raw.githubusercontent.com/SirAnthony/yotsuko/master/data/readme.jpg)